-For a printable PDF of the Spring Workforce Development and Community Education course book, please click here.
+For a printable PDF of the Fall Workforce Development and Community Education course book, please click here.

 For the online list of Community Educations courses and their locations, click here.

 Are you interested in starting a career working with animals?
 This course will help students explore the field of animal-related careers through education and internships.
-The Pet Education certificate course offers resources to help begin or enhance your career working with animals including, pet-sitting, kennel work, daycare, training, working for a veterinarian and other animal-related fields.
-Topics include: pet health and illness, communication, behavior management, safety, basic hygiene, writing a resume and more.
-The instructor will assist the students in securing the necessary internships to complete the certificate.
-Students must successfully complete the online course, complete a per First Aid/CPR course and have 54 hours of internships at approved animal care facilities within six months of the final meeting in order to successfully complete this program.
+The Pet Education certificate course offers resources to help begin or enhance your career working with animals including pet-sitting, kennel work, daycare, training, working for a veterinarian and other animal-related fields.
+Topics include: pet health and illness, communication, behavior management, safety, basic hygiene, writing a résumé and more.
+The instructor will assist students in securing the necessary internships to complete the certificate.
+Students must successfully complete the online course, complete a pet First Aid/CPR course and have 54 hours of internship at approved animal care facilities within six months of the final meeting in order to successfully complete this program.
 This course is taught by Mary Lynn Gagnon, co-owner of Pet Estates Inc. and Merry Lynn Kennels.
-Click here to register.
+Click here

 Schenectady County Community College has partnered with Ed2go